-NPR's business news starts with efforts to streamline the federal government.
+NPR's business news starts with social networking profits.

 (SOUNDBITE OF MUSIC)

 INSKEEP: You can get attention on the Internet.
 You can even draw a massive crowd in seconds.
 The question always is how to make money.
 Investors have been scrutinizing Facebook's plans to go public and trying to figure out the company's prospects.

 If George Lucas had never created that annoying, slapstick-prone CGI character in The Phantom Menace, history would be different.
 No amount of "meesa so sorry" can make up for this abomination.
 And to add insult to injury, Lucas is sending a 3D Jar Jar Binks into theaters on February 10th.

 Rick Santorum headed in a different direction after his wins on Tuesday.

 WADE GOODWYN, BYLINE: North Texas was a good choice for former Pennsylvania Senator Rick Santorum to keep his campaign's momentum going.
 He met with evangelical pastors in the morning, Tea Partiers in the afternoon and a Republican women's group at night.

 (SOUNDBITE OF MEETING)

 UNIDENTIFIED WOMAN: It is our pleasure to introduce to you Rick Santorum.
 Give him a Texas welcome.